SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

     <<< // airports : Dictionary<String, String> = Dictionary<String, String>(1.33333, 2, <DictionaryBufferOwner<String, String> instance>)

-Because all of the keys in the literal are of the same type as each other, and likewise all of the values are of the same kind as each other, it is possible to infer that a ``Dictionary<String, String>`` is the correct type to use for the ``airports`` variable.
+Because all of the keys in the literal are of the same type as each other, and likewise all of the values are of the same type as each other, it is possible to infer that ``Dictionary<String, String>`` is the correct type to use for the ``airports`` variable.

 Like an array, you can find out the number of items in a ``Dictionary``